-The staffing level is sufficient to meet the Home's aims and objectives for young people.
+The staffing level will be sufficient to meet the Home's aims and objectives for young people.

-There is at least one member of staff on duty for each young person in the Home between the hours of 8.00 am and 10.00 pm.
-From 10.00 pm to 8.00 am there is always a Night Time Support Worker on duty providing overnight care and support to young people in addition to a minimum of one member of staff sleeping in.
-This high 'staff to young person' ratio is further supported by the 24 hour 'on-call' support provided by the Arc staff team throughout the year.
+There will be at least one member of staff on duty for each young person in the Home between the hours of 8.00 am and 11.00 pm.
+From 10.00 pm to 8.00 am there will be a Night Time Support Worker on duty providing overnight care and support to young people in addition to a minimum of one member of staff sleeping in.
+This high 'staff to young person' ratio will further be supported by the 24 hour 'on-call' support provided by the Arc staff team throughout the year.

-Staffing levels in the Home are increased to ensure the Home's aims and objectives for young people continue to be met when:
+Staffing levels in the Home will increased to ensure the Home's aims and objectives for young people continue to be met when: